Updated September 2022

 Are people with qualified immigration statuses eligible for Medicaid or CHIP immediately upon obtaining a qualified status?

-In general, people with qualified immigration statuses who entered the U.S. on or after August 22, 1996, must wait five years after obtaining a qualified status before meeting the immigration-related eligibility requirements for Medicaid or CHIP.
+In general, people with qualified immigration statuses who entered the U.S. on or after August 22, 1996 must wait five years after obtaining a qualified status before meeting the immigration-related eligibility requirements for Medicaid or CHIP.
 This is often referred to as the “five-year bar.”
 However, there are exceptions.
-People with the following qualified immigration statuses do not have to meet the five-year waiting period requirement:
+People with the following eligible immigration statuses and/or circumstances do not have to meet the five-year waiting period requirement:

 - Cuban/Haitian entrants